simpletext-madics/2025/tasks.md

 - **Task 1: Content Selection** – Retrieving relevant passages to include in a simplified summary.
 - **Task 2: Complexity Spotting** – Identifying complex passages that require simplification.
 - **Task 4: State-of-the-Art Tracking** – Monitoring advancements in scholarly publications related to text simplification.
-These activities will only continue if there is sufficient interest from participants.
+These activities will only continue if participants show sufficient interest.
 Discussions are ongoing, and we are exploring hosting selected tasks on CodaBench.

 ### Data and evaluation
 For further reference on methodology and evaluation criteria, details are available in the LNCS track overview paper by Ermakova et al. (2024b), as well as in the CEUR task overview papers for CLEF 2024 SimpleText Task 1 (Sanjuan et al., 2024), Task 2 (Di Nunzio et al., 2024), and Task 4 (D’Souza et al., 2024).
 We aim to set up leaderboards for these tasks at Codalabs.